yveswangui/Hippie-Hiker/README.md

 * Bootstrap
 * JavaScript

+## Known Bugs
+No known bugs at the moment

 ## Contact Information
 If you have any suggestions feel free to send an email at yveswangui@gmail.com